Chancellor to throw lifeline to self-employed amid coronavirus crisis

 The move comes after Mr Sunak set out plans for 80% wage subsidies for PAYE employees last week.

-The Government is also under pressure to provide more protective equipment for doctors and nurses, with the number of positive UK tests rising to 9,529 at 9am on Wednesday, up from 8,077 at the same point on Tuesday.

-A total of 97,019 people had been tested with 87,490 negative results, while the number of deaths of UK patients who tested positive for Covid-19 increased from from 422 to 465 is a jump of 43.

-The British Medical Association (BMA) warned doctors and patients would die without adequate personal protective equipment (PPE) across the NHS.
+On Thursday, the Royal College of Nursing called for further action to protect staff after the British Medical Association (BMA) warned doctors and patients would die without adequate personal protective equipment (PPE).

 Health Secretary Matt Hancock has said millions of items of PPE had been sent out in recent days, with a hotline set up so staff could report shortages.